Open Ethos User Guide

 Question: Should a company mandate vaccines for employees?

 This often produces a contested result.
-The direction depends heavily on your calibration—how much you weight collective health vs. individual autonomy.
+The direction depends heavily on your calibration: how much you weight collective health against individual autonomy.

 Frequently Asked Questions